ralfbiedert/cheats.rs/README.md

 # Building

-Build with [Zola](https://www.getzola.org/), the static site generator written in Rust.
-To develop locally make sure Zola is installed and then run from this directory:
+Built with [Zola](https://www.getzola.org/), the static site generator written in Rust.
+To develop locally install Zola, then run:

 ```
 zola serve